Automated Vendor Coordination

-- The SaaS vendor has no API for a certain type(s) of privacy requests, and requests you to send an email in a specific template.
+- The SaaS vendor has no API for a certain type(s) of DSRs, and requires you to send an email in a specific template.

-- The SaaS vendor only provides a self-serve dashboard to submit data privacy requests, and someone on your team would need to log in and submit the request through their browser.
+- The SaaS vendor only provides a self-serve dashboard to submit data DSRs, and someone on your team would need to log in and submit the request through their browser.

 - You want to notify an internal team to perform a manual process against a database or internal tool.

 In these cases, you can configure your Transcend instance to automate the sending of an email template whenever a particular type of data subject request is made.
 These emails can be sent to the SaaS vendor directly, or to an individual in your organization.

 In order to use this feature, you will need to grant Transcend the ability to send emails from a domain you own.
 This allows for all emails sent to your vendors to come from an address like

 automation@privacy.<company.com>.
 Most vendors require that the emails be sent from a domain that your company owns.

 To allow Transcend to send emails from this domain, your IT team will need to set 5 DNS Records of types TXT, CNAME and MX.

 Determine the subdomain that we should send and receive emails for.
 We recommend that you grant us permission of the